Hemolytic Disease of the Newborn

 A mother who is Rh-negative can produce the Rh antibodies if she is exposed to Rh-positive red blood cells.
 The most common way women are exposed to Rh-positive blood is when they have a fetus who is Rh-positive.
 Mothers are exposed to the most blood from the fetus during delivery, so that is when most Rh sensitization occurs.
 However, mothers also can be exposed earlier in pregnancy, for example, during a miscarriage or elective abortion, during a diagnostic test on the fetus (such as amniocentesis or chorionic villus sampling), if they have an injury to their abdomen, or if the placenta separates too early (placental abruption).
 Thus, most hemolytic disease happens to a fetus whose mother was sensitized during an earlier pregnancy.
 However, rarely, a mother may produce antibodies early in a pregnancy and then these antibodies affect the same fetus later during that pregnancy.
 Exposure may also occur outside of pregnancy, for example if the mother was transfused with Rh-positive blood at any time earlier in her life.
 Once the mother has been exposed and developed antibodies, problems are more likely with each subsequent pregnancy in which the fetus is Rh-positive.

 Sometimes other blood group incompatibilities may lead to a similar (but milder) hemolytic disease.
-For example, if the mother has blood type O and the fetus has blood type A or B, then the mother’s body produces anti-A or anti-B antibodies that can cross the placenta, attach to fetal red blood cells, and cause their breakdown (hemolysis), leading to mild anemia and hyperbilirubinemia.
+For example, if the mother has blood type O and the fetus has blood type A or B, then the mother’s body produces anti-A or anti-B antibodies that can cross the placenta in large amounts, attach to fetal red blood cells, and cause their breakdown (hemolysis), leading to mild anemia and hyperbilirubinemia.
 This type of incompatibility is called ABO incompatibility.
 ABO incompatibility usually leads to less severe anemia than Rh incompatibility and, unlike Rh incompatibility, it usually gets less severe with each subsequent pregnancy.

 After delivery, newborns who have hemolytic disease may be swollen, pale, or yellow (a condition called jaundice) or may have a large liver or spleen, anemia, or accumulations of fluid in their body.

-If anemia is diagnosed in the fetus, the fetus may be given a blood transfusion before birth.
+If anemia is diagnosed in the fetus, the fetus may be given blood transfusions before birth.
 Transfusions may be done until the fetus has matured and can be delivered safely.
 Before delivery, the mother may be given corticosteroids to help the fetus's lungs mature to prepare for the possible delivery of the fetus earlier than usual if necessary.
 After delivery, the newborn may need more transfusions.

 Severe anemia caused by hemolytic disease of the newborn is treated in the same way as any other anemia (see treatment of anemia).
 Doctors also observe the newborn for jaundice.
 Jaundice is likely to occur because the rapid breakdown of red blood cells produces a lot of bilirubin.
 Bilirubin is a yellow pigment, and it gives the newborn’s skin and whites of the eyes a yellow appearance.
 If the bilirubin level gets too high, it can injure the baby.
-High bilirubin levels can be treated by exposing the newborn to special bright lights (phototherapy or bili lights) or, occasionally, by having the newborn undergo an exchange transfusion.
-Very high levels of bilirubin in the blood can lead to brain damage (kernicterus), unless it is prevented by these measures.
+High bilirubin levels can be treated by exposing the newborn to special bright lights (phototherapy or "bili lights") or, occasionally, by having the newborn undergo an exchange transfusion.
+Very high levels of bilirubin in the blood can lead to brain damage (kernicterus) unless it is prevented by these measures.